-Last night (12 February) the All-Party Parliamentary Rowing Group heard from representatives of the AHOY Centre in Westminster.
+Last night (12 February) the All-Party Parliamentary Group for Rowing heard from representatives of the AHOY Centre in Westminster.

 MPs and Peers were joined by honorary and associate members of the Group, and heard about the AHOY Centre’s work to provide opportunities for disadvantaged and at-risk youths to take part in water-based activities.